preemptive/jsdefender-samples/Webpack4/README.md

 1. Follow the steps in the [`Getting started`](#getting-started) part.
 1. Run `npm install` &mdash; it installs the dependencies plus symlinks the required JSDefender packages.
 1. Run `npm run build:prod` to create the JSDefender-protected webpack bundles and put them into the `dist` folder.
-1. Execure `npm run start` to check the output in the console.
+1. Open the dist/index.html file in a browser and check the developer console

 ## Expected output